J. M. Waddington

 Assessing Drivers of Cross-Scale Variability in Peat Smoldering Combustion Vulnerability in Forested Boreal Peatlands

-Sophie Wilkinson, Paul A. Moore, J. M. Waddington
+SOPHIE WILKINSON, Paul Moore, J. M. Waddington

 Frontiers in Forests and Global Change, Volume 2